marbleworks/nanikagame-item-container/README.md

 - **Money**: Tracks money earned by selling items.
 - When an item enters the container, its `EffectivePrice` is added to `Money` and the item is removed.
 - Items cannot be moved out once placed in the container.

+### SellingItemSlotUI

+- Displays the dragged item\x27s selling price while an item is being dragged.